 By nature the Japanese avoid slang with sexual connotations or sexual matters as in Brazil.
 But just walk around the stores for a bit to see thousands of bizarre things like posters of perverted cartoons, erotic stores and another ton of things that show true human nature.

-Some go over the limit if related to anime characters, buying related products such as dolls and pillows.
-Others cross the line and steal panties and follow schoolgirls down the street to take pictures or see through an opening.
-The women do not escape, some spread their legs inside the train.
+Some go overboard when it comes to anime characters, buying related products like dolls and pillows.
+Others go overboard and steal panties and follow schoolgirls on the street to take pictures or see through some opening.
+Women are not spared; some spread their legs on the train.

-There are also the famous tiozão known as ero oyaji (old pervert) that are stalking.
-They tend to be sloppy, and try to approach girls on the street with different proposals and ideas.
-Some don't get much results and resort to arranged dates, hostess or something bigger.
+There are also the famous middle-aged men known as ero oyaji (perverted old man) who are stalking.
+They tend to be disheveled and try to approach girls on the street with different proposals and ideas.
+Some do not achieve much success and resort to arranged dates, hostesses, or something bigger.

 Shy and Antisocial